toreanderson/toreanderson.github.io/_posts/2015-10-08-cisco-ucs-multi-queue-nics-and-rss.markdown

 ucs1-osl3-B /org/eth-policy # set arfs accelaratedrfs enabled
 ````

-(Yes, *accelaratedrfs* is spelling expected by the UCS CLI.)
+(Yes, *accelaratedrfs* is the spelling expected by the UCS CLI.)

 Activating the changes at this point is only a matter of issuing the standard
 `commit-buffer` command.
 That said, do be aware that a reboot will be required
-to activate these changes, which in turn mean that any service profile that's
+to activate these changes, which in turn means that any service profile that's
 using this ethernet adapter policy and has a [maintenance
 policy](https://supportforums.cisco.com/document/122691/understanding-and-configuring-cisco-ucs-maintenance-policy)
 set to `immediate` will ***instantly reboot***.

-After the reboot, we can see that there the ethernet adapter now has the
+After the reboot, we can see that the ethernet adapter now has the requested
-requested number of queues and interrupts available:
+number of queues and interrupts available:

 ````
 tore@ucstest:~$ awk '/eth5/ {print $NF}' /proc/interrupts